h5py/h5py/docs/quick.rst

     >>> import h5py
     >>> f = h5py.File("mytestfile.hdf5", "r")

 The :ref:`File object <file>` is your starting point.
+What is stored in this file?
 Remember :py:class:`h5py.File` acts like a Python dictionary, thus we can check the keys,

     >>> f.keys()
-    [('mydataset'),]
+    [u'mydataset']

-Thus there is one data set, 'mydataset' in the file.
-Let's read the data set in
+Based on our observation, there is one data set, :code:`mydataset` in the file.
+Let us examine the data set as a :ref:`Dataset <dataset>` object

     >>> dset = f['mydataset']